zhiming99/rpc-frmwrk/rpc/security/README.md

 ### Introduction to the rpc-frmwrk's Authentication support
-The authentication is the process to allow only valid person to access the rpc-frmwrk's service.
+The authentication process is the process to allow only valid users to access the rpc-frmwrk's service.
 Currently the rpc-frmwrk relies only on the `Kerberos 5` authentication framework.
 In the future, we may add more authentication approaches besides the `Kerberos 5`.